-OVERVIEW: This funder supports a range of education, community, and other nonprofit causes in the seven-county Brazos Valley in Texas.
-Grants are awarded once per year, and applications are accepted throughout the year.
+OVERVIEW: The Community Foundation of the Brazos Valley supports a range of education, community, and other nonprofit causes in the seven-county Brazos Valley in Texas.

 FUNDING AREAS: Education, community, health, housing, women and girls

 IP TAKE: The biggest opportunities here are with the unrestricted field-of-interest funds.
 Funding interests are broad, so all Brazos Valley nonprofits should get to know CFBV.